 Are you washing your hands dozens of times a day?
 That’s hardly surprising.
-The flu epidemic that’s sweeping the country has everyone freaked out.
+We are facing a tripledemic with influenza, RSV and COVID-19.
 Virtually every public service announcement about how to avoid catching the flu involves advice to wash your hands.
 The CDC says, “washing your hands often can help stop the spread of germs and prevent respiratory illnesses like the flu.”
 There’s actually some question about the effectiveness of frequent hand washing, but more about that shortly.
 One thing that’s crystal clear, however, is the impact of hand washing so often: dry skin and cracks!
 What can you do to overcome this curse?

 What Happens When You Wash Your Hands Frequently?

 When you wash you hands over and over again in the winter, you strip away the natural oils in your skin.
 Couple that with dry air and you have a recipe for serious skin damage.
 Some liquid soaps may be especially problematic.
 That’s because the chemicals in foaming agents, detergents and surfactants can be irritating to the skin.
 If your hands are red and rough it’s hardly any wonder.
 Is there anything you can do to counteract dry skin and cracks?